-Stamp duty cannot be assessed by HMRC and there is no requirement for an instrument to be stamped.
+HMRC has no direct powers of enforcement relating to stamp duty and there is no requirement for an instrument to be stamped.

 However, an unstamped instrument cannot be used as evidence in UK civil court proceedings unless it (a) was not executed in the UK, (b) does not relate to assets situated in the UK and (c) does not relate to anything done or to be done in the UK.